 I decided it was much simpler all around to mount the trigger under the pedal (similar to the Rock Band design).

 Bio:Web developer by day.
 Gamer by night.
 Halloween fanatic and DIYer, all the time!
-My projects tend to combine pop culture, technology, and craftsmanship to produce something that's fun to use and cool...read more »
+My projects tend to combine pop culture, technology, and craftsmanship to produce something that's fun, unique, and mo...read more »